Olafur Eliasson: Other projects

 Along with James Corner's landscape architecture firm Field Operations and architecture firm Diller Scofidio + Renfro, Olafur was part of the design team for New York's High Line park.
 Olafur was originally supposed to create an outdoor-based artwork for the 2012 Summer Olympics; however, his proposed £1 million ($1.6 million) project Take A Deep Breath – which involved recording people breathing – was rejected due to funding problems.

 In 2012 Olafur and engineer Frederik Ottesen founded Little Sun, a company that produces solar powered LED lamps.

 In 2014 it was announced that his work Kissing Earth, representing two globes, was to be placed in front of the newly built Rotterdam Centraal train station in the Netherlands.
 After protests by Rotterdam residents and concerns over the expected costs the impopular project was cancelled in 2016.
 The square in front of the station remained empty.

-It was reported in October 2019 that Eliasson was commissioned by the German government to create a "pan-European work of art" for the German European Council presidency in the second half of 2020.
+It was reported in October 2019 that Olafur was commissioned by the German government to create a "pan-European work of art" for the German European Council presidency in the second half of 2020.

 Laura Cumming awarded the In real life survey four out of five stars, especially praising Your blind passenger.
 She found some of the art (like the ice boulders from Greenland) didactic but still wrote, "Each piece conveys the strange extremes of Iceland with all the condensed power of a sonnet".
+Anna Souter, however, expressed a lukewarm view of the In real life exhibition in Hyperallergic, writing that Room for one colour was more powerful at London's National Gallery than at Tate Modern and that Your uncertain shadow (colour) (2010) "feels like little more than a clever, visual trick."
+She also reported that some in the art world find Olafur's work unsettling because "[m]ost people like Olafur Eliasson, and many curators and critics don’t like it when most people like the same things they do."

 Olafur's AR Wunderkammer project, available through an app, is being used to place objects in the user's environment.
 These objects include burning suns, extraterrestrial rocks, and rare animals.

 According to The Guardian, the works by Olafur that he considers highlights are Five Dimensional Pavilion (1998), Model room (2003), Sphere (2003), Your Invisible House (2003), The Parliament of Reality (2006–09), the facades of Harpa (2005–11), Your Rainbow Panorama (2006-2011), the 2007 Serpentine Gallery Pavilion, Colour activity house (2010), The Triangular Sky (2013), and Cirkelbroen (2015).
 He deemed Beauty (1993) and The presence of absence pavilion (2019) the highlights of the 2019–2020 In real life exhibition.

-Criticism

-Anna Souter reported that some in the art world find Olafur's work unsettling because "[m]ost people like Olafur Eliasson, and many curators and critics don’t like it when most people like the same things they do.”
-Reviewing the Take Your Time exhibition, Weinberg questioned whether the light-oriented works were more significant than “a Pink Floyd laser show [...] his practice [after Ventilator] went in a more polished and pleasant, but less challenging, direction.”